Rust by Example: Structs

 }

 To define associated functions for a struct, use the impl keyword followed by the struct's name and a block containing the functions.
 These are called associated functions and follow the snake_case naming convention.
+Associated functions that don't take a struct instance as a parameter are called type-associated functions, commonly used as constructors or utility functions.

 impl Rectangle {